Modal logical aspects of provability predicates and consistency statements

-Therefore, when $L \in \{\NPF, \NDF\}$, we have to reconstruct the frame $(W, \{\prec_B\}_{B \in \MF})$ to define a new transitive $\N$-frame.
-This method of such reconstruction has been developed in \cite{Kura24, KS}, and in particular, when $L = \NPF$, a transitive $\NP$-frame can be obtained by the existing method.
+This reconstruction method has been developed in \cite{Kura24, KS}, and in particular, when $L = \NPF$, a transitive $\NP$-frame can be obtained by the existing method.
 However, in the case of $L = \NDF$, the existing method does not preserve the property of being an $\ND$-frame.
 Therefore, we introduce a new construction as follows.
 Since this construction also works for $L = \NPF$, from now on, we proceed with the proof for $L \in \{\NPF, \NDF\}$.

 Let $=^W$ denote the equality $\{(w, w) \mid w \in W\}$ on $W$.
 We define the finite $\N$-model $(W, \{ \prec^*_B\}_{B \in \MF}, \Vdash^*)$ as follows.

 \begin{itemize} \item $\prec^*_{B} := $ \item $x \Vdash^* p : \iff x \Vdash p$. \end{itemize}